1901 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 4. Broad Strike

-This happens when the coin is struck without the collar die that normally contains the metal.
+A broad-struck coin has a flatter, thinner rim resulting from being struck without the collar die that normally contains the metal.
 The result is a coin that spreads outward, appearing larger than normal with a weak or missing rim.

-Die cracks appear as raised lines on the coin’s surface.
-They occur when the steel die develops fractures from repeated use.
-Cuds are more dramatic breaks where a piece of the die actually chips away.
+Die cracks appear as raised lines on the coin’s surface; they occur when the steel die develops fractures from repeated use.
+Cuds are more dramatic — a piece of the die actually chips away, leaving a raised, blob-like area on the coin’s surface.
+The indianvarieties.com attribution system documents a specific 1901 die crack variety (CRK-001) showing a semi-circular crack running from Liberty’s throat to her chin on the obverse.

 Ready to sell your 1901 Indian Head Penny?
 We have prepared a detailed guide on the Best Places To Sell Coins Online (Pros & Cons).
 It covers top platforms, fees, and tips to help you get the best price.